I Love To Travel: Here’s Why!

 The Belgian Lifestyle:

-This was a job I could reee-ally get into.
+We were soldiers and there could be a test.
+This was a job I could get into.

 Historic tours were freely accessible and we accessed them all!

-I learned from the Belgians that you buy the best quality you can afford, for everything.
+Belgians taught me to buy the best quality you can afford, for everything.

 The best quality of what, you ask?… a pair of shoes, TV, nail polish, floor tiles, Walkman, you get the idea.

-I spent my life looking for the best deals.
+I spent my life looking for the best deals in everything, thereby missing out on quality.

-It was nice to switch gears to quality and have a balance.
+It was nice to switch gears to experience good quality and have a balance.

 There were so many places to go to that it was hard to make a decision.

-Since I love to eat, I was up to it.
+Since I love to eat, I was up for it.

 I don’t think I grasped what the average wage-earner took home, but our evenings were filled with young people, suggesting which restaurant to try.